isomerpages/bca-peb/news/announcements/_posts/2023-11-29-post-PEB Site Downtime on 6 December 2023 from 1800hrs to 1900hrs.md

 ---
 Dear PEs, LCs and COs,

-Please note that the PEB site will not be accessible on 6 December 2023 (Wednesday) from 18:00hrs till 19:00hrs.
+Please note that the PEB site will be down for maintenance on 6 December 2023 (Wednesday) from 18:00hrs till 19:00hrs.
 We apologise for any inconvenience caused.

 Thank you.